 Daniel was a Level 2 official who lost his life after an automobile accident on June 15, 2016 when he was 17 years old.

 Daniel was born and raised in Kenilworth, NJ.
 In addition to being a referee, he also played for the New Jersey Devils Youth Club for 12 years and was a 3-year varsity player for Jonathan Dayton High School ice hockey team.
 Daniel volunteered as a junior coach with the New Jersey Dare Devils, a team made up of special needs players.

 Daniel was a loving son and brother, a tremendous teammate, and a friend to all who knew him.
 He was a compassionate soul.
 From the way he lived his life, we are sure he would want everyone to remember to respect and be kind to one another.

-Applicants must be high school seniors who are current USA Hockey registered officials (for a minimum of two seasons) without regard to race, sex, religion or financial need and regularly officiate games in the AAHA.
+Applicants must be a high school senior who is a current USA Hockey registered official (for a minimum of two seasons) who regularly officiates games in the AAHA without regard to race, sex, religion or financial need.
 Scholarships are non-renewable and selections made by the Scholarship Committee are final.
 Selection will be based on:

 Announcements of the scholarship awardee will be made in May via the email address included in the application.
 Only the applicant selected to receive a scholarship will be notified.

 The awardee must respond in writing to accept the scholarship by the date in the notification letter.